princbh30/rtctek-locator-failures-new/RTC_INTEGRATION_GUIDE_ULTRA_SIMPLIFIED.md

             ChromeOptions options = new ChromeOptions();
             // ... your existing Chrome options ...

-            // Create ChromeDriver and wrap it with RtcWebDriver for automatic healing WebDriver chromeDriver = new ChromeDriver(options);
-            driver = new RtcWebDriver(chromeDriver); // This is the only change! driverInitialized = true;
+            // Create ChromeDriver with automatic RTC healing using factory driver = RtcWebDriverFactory.createChromeDriver(options); // This is the only change! driverInitialized = true;
         }
     }